-- The student should get a Schedule Change Form from their counselor. - The student should take the form to her counselor where the schedule impact will be reviewed. - The student should speak with the teacher of the course who may provide comments. - The student should obtain the necessary faculty initials and parent and student signatures. - The change fee and consumable fees should be submitted as required. - A modified schedule will be issued to the student soon after the form and fees have been submitted.
+- The student should speak with the current course teacher who may provide comments. - The student should get a Schedule Change Form from their counselor and where the schedule impact will be reviewed. - The student should obtain the necessary faculty initials and parent and student signatures. - The change fee and consumable fees should be submitted as required. - A modified schedule will be issued to the student soon after the form and fees have been submitted.

 SEMESTER EXAMS are an important part of the academic program.
 In the determination of the student's final average, exams count as 20% of the final course grade.
 In a semester course, the exam is 20% and the semester grade is 80%.
-In a yearlong course, each exam is 10% and each semester is 40% and, therefore, no student will be permitted to take examinations at a time other than that scheduled for her Exceptions may be made, but only for serious reasons, such as student illness or a death in the family.
-Appropriate documentation provided.
+In a yearlong course, each exam is 10% and each semester is 40%.

+MND believes that the exam environment and integrity of these culminating academic experiences must be respected; and, therefore, no student will be permitted to take examinations at a time other than that scheduled for her class.
+Exceptions may be made, but only for serious reasons, such as student illness or a death in the documentation family.
+Appropriate must provided.
 Students who are ill for exams must submit medical verification if the absence is longer than one day.
 Midterm and final exams are rescheduled through the Assistant Principal for Academic Development.
 Students who request an alternative exam time due to a nonemergency situation or who do not have medical verification for their missed exam will have their exam grade lowered by seven points.
 All requests for emergency and nonemergency situations are to be brought to the attention of the Assistant Principal for Academic Development.
 Students are NOT to arrange alternative exam times through the teacher unless instructed to do so by the Assistant Principal for Academic Development.